Two railroad crossings are temporarily closed in Texas. Will there be a significant impact on trade?

 WHAT IS THE ECONOMIC IMPACT?

-Union Pacific and BNSF are the two railroads directly affected by the rail closures in Texas.
-Between them, 24 trains typically use the railroads daily to move agricultural products, automotive parts, finished vehicles, chemicals, and other consumer goods, according to the Association of American Railroads.
+Union Pacific and BNSF are the two carriers affected by the rail closures in Texas.
+Between them, 24 trains typically use the railroad systems daily to move agricultural products, automotive parts, finished vehicles, chemicals, and other consumer goods, according to the Association of American Railroads.

 Union Pacific estimated its losses — in goods, wages and transportation costs — will exceed $200 million a day if the crossings in both cities remain closed.
 The railroad giant said the two crossings make up 45% of its cross-border business and that it cannot shift trains to other gateways.